bc84202/CTF-Writeups/osu!gaming CTF 2025/osu_welcome.md

 ```
 ### **Solution**

 We are told that the flag is in the discord server.
-I joined the discord server and the flag was in announcements:
+I joined the discord server and the flag was in announcements.
-`osu{Rhythm+G4m3_4_L1f3!}`
+The flag is: `osu{Rhythm+G4m3_4_L1f3!}`